How Effective is a Spoonful of Honey for Your Sore Throat?

 A sore throat is most commonly brought on by a bacterial or viral infection; however, talking or yelling too much, exposure to excessive smoke, or a number of other common irritants can also leave your throat sore.
 The root of this symptom is often inflammation somewhere within the throat area (think: esophagus, larynx, etc).
 Thankfully, in addition to being both antibacterial and antimicrobial, raw honey has also been used successfully as an anti-inflammatory.

-So if you’re suffering a sore throat brought on from any of these typical causes, try eating 1 teaspoon of raw honey 1-2 times a day to reduce inflammation and soothe your throat.
-Alternatively, you could try one of our favorite honey based cough and cold treatments.
+So, if you’re suffering a sore throat brought on from any of these typical causes, try consuming 1 teaspoon of raw honey 1-2 times a day to reduce inflammation and soothe your throat.
+In order to reap the maximum benefits of raw honey, we recommend that you do not add raw honey to hot tea or other beverages/food items.
+Instead, take a spoonful or two of raw honey by itself or mixed/chased with a cold glass of water.
+Heating raw honey can result in the degradation of key nutrients.

 Spoonful of Honey for Cough Relief